pratikds/agenticAI/README.md

 # agenticAI
-This Repository handles Agentic AI and MCP project on different application.
+This Repository handles Agentic AI and MCP project on different application using the reference from the Learning MOOCs.